Office of the Dean for Student Programs and Admissions

 Interviews will be conducted using the Multiple Mini Interview (MMI) technique.
 The MMI is a series of short, structured interviews used to assess personal traits/qualities.
 Each mini interview provides a candidate with a few minutes to read a question/scenario and mentally prepare before entering the interview room.
 Upon entering, the candidate has several minutes of dialogue with one interviewer/assessor (or, in some cases, a third party as the interviewer/assessor observes).
 At the conclusion of the interview, the interviewer/assessor has a few minutes to evaluate while the candidate moves to the next scenario.
 This pattern is repeated through a circuit of up to 8 stations.
 The MMI was derived from the well-know OSCE (objective structured clinical examination) used by many medical programs to assess a student's application of clinical skills and knowledge.
 However, the MMI does not test knowledge of veterinary medicine but rather personal attributes such as communication skills and ability to work as part of a team, ethical and critical decision-making abilities, and behaviors important to being a veterinarian such as empathy, honesty and reliability.

 All applicants for the entering class Fall 2014 must apply through the online Veterinary Medical Application Service (VMCAS) at www.aavmc.org.
 The deadline for submission of the application is Tuesday, October 2, at 10:00 a.m.
 PST.
 Paper applications are not available.
-Transcripts must be sent directly to VMCAS and postmarked by September 1, 2013.
+Transcripts must be sent directly to VMCAS.
+VMCAS STRONGLY recommends you e-submit your application and have all transcripts and references received by September 1, 2013 in order to allow time for the verification process.
+All transcripts must be received by VMCAS by Oct.
+2, 2013.

 The UC Davis SVM supplemental application will be available online in mid-October and is due Friday, November 1, 2013 at 5:00 p.m.
 PST via the applicant portal.
 No fee required.